-The Student Professionalism and Promotion Committee (PPC) meets monthly to review the academic progress of all students, but particularly those who have accrued deficiencies.
-The committee's role as described in the Committee on Student Professionalism and Promotion policy is to evaluate and support students to assure their future success as physicians.
-Retention is an emphasis of the committee and of the school of medicine.
+The Professionalism and Promotion Committee (PPC) meets monthly to review the academic progress of all students, but particularly those who have accrued deficiencies.
+The committee's role as described in the Professionalism and Promotion Committee policy is to evaluate and support students to assure their future success as physicians.
+Retention is an emphasis of the committee and of the School of Medicine.